cloudfoundry-community/gautocloud/README.md

 **Why do I need to import a connector even if it's a builtin one ?**

-You need to import it because if you didn't have to it will requires to load all default connectors with associated dependencies to the connector which can make a huge binary.
+You need to import it because if you didn't have to it, it will requires to load all default connectors with associated dependencies to the connector which can make a huge binary.

 In our case, it will compile only what you need by importing the connector.